Maryland & Virginia to resume administering Johnson & Johnson vaccines

-GREATER DMV AREA (WDVM) — Maryland and Virginia announced that they will both begin reintroducing the Johnson & Johnson COVID-19 vaccines.
+GREATER DMV AREA (WDVM) — Maryland and Virginia announced that they would both begin reintroducing the Johnson & Johnson COVID-19 vaccines.

 Both the Maryland Department of Health and Virginia Department of Health (VDH) announced their support for continued use of the vaccine.